 Introduction to Cheese Making

-So what do you do with all that milk when you have it, and how do you ensure you can enjoy it when your cow or goat is not available to be milked?
+So what do you do with all that milk when you have it and how do you ensure you can enjoy it when your cow or goat is not available to be milked?
 You make cheese and yoghurt of course.
-Yoghurt will make your milk last weeks longer, and is very easy to make, and cheese will of course last much longer, many weeks and even months.
+Yoghurt will make your milk last weeks longer and is very easy to make.
+Cheese will of course last much longer, many weeks and even months.

 When I first started making cheese, like many people, I began with soft cheeses.